ivanvoitovych/tour-of-heroes/step-10.md

 });
 ```

-Here we read the request body, encode it into the object.
+Here we read the request's body and encode it into the object.
 And then convert it to the HeroModel using `Viewi\Common\JsonMapper`.
+It simply copies properties from one object to another if they exist.
+For production, you may need to consider using more advanced tools for data mapping.

-Now let's add a save button and a handler in our HeroDetail component:
+Now let's add a save button and a handler in our `HeroDetail` component:

 `viewi-app\Components\Views\HeroDetail\HeroDetail.html`